LOWER KOLOB CREEK

 The final sections of Kolob Creek have fewer obstacles and make for easier hiking, but the dramatic scenery doesn’t quit.
 If you’re good on time, take it slowly and allow yourself to soak it all in.
 Soon enough, the remote canyon fun is over and you’re at the junction of the Zion Narrows.

-the Zion Narrows after hiking out of Kolob Creek (Zion National Park) -- © 2025 Joe Braun Photography
+Kolob Creek (Lower Kolob Canyon) photo (Zion National Park) -- © 2025 Joe Braun Photography

 Hiking out the Zion Narrows: